codacy/chart/docs/infrastructure/microk8s-quickstart.md

 ### Helm and tiller

 Two executables will get installed onto the cluster as part of this process: `helm` and `tiller`.

-The former is responsible for resolving the configuration of the chart to be installed, while issuing the correct install commands onto the cluster.
-The latter is responsible for receiving the install commands issued by `helm`, as well as managing the lifecycle of the components that have been installed. `helm` is the client facing side, while `tiller` is the server/cluster facing side.
+* `helm` is responsible for resolving the configuration of the chart to be installed, while issuing the correct install commands onto the cluster.
+* `tiller` is responsible for receiving the install commands issued by `helm`, as well as managing the lifecycle of the components that have been installed.

+`helm` is the client facing side, while `tiller` is the server/cluster facing side.

 ## 2. Prepare your environment